Martchus/tageditor/README.md

 When using the CLI, you just need to add `--max-padding 429496729` to the CLI arguments (and avoid any of the other arguments mentioned in previous sections).

+### Improve performance
+Editing big files (especially Matroska files) can take some time.
+To improve the performance, put the index at the end of the file (CLI option `--index-pos back`) because then the size of the index will never have to be recalculated.
+Also follow the advice from the "Backup/temporary files" section to force rewriting and to put the temporary directory on the same filesystem as the file you are editing.
+Forcing a rewrite can improve the performance because then the tag editor will not even try to see whether it could be avoided and can thus skip computations that can take a notable time for big Matroska files.

+Of course being able to avoid a rewrite would still be more optimal.
+Checkout the previous section how for to achieve that.
+To improve performance further when avoiding a rewrite, put the tag at the end (CLI option `--tag-pos back`).
+Then the tag editor will not even try to put tags at the front and can thus skip a few computations.
+(Avoiding a rewrite is still not a good idea in general.)

 ## Download
 ### Source
 See the release section on GitHub.